 Near-Infrared Devices

-The utilization of near-infrared devices can be extremely beneficial in both young and old people when it comes to obtaining venous access.
+The utilization of near-infrared devices can be extremely beneficial for both young and old people when it comes to obtaining venous access.
 Superficial veins are often difficult for the unassisted eye to detect, yet these specific apparatuses make use of noninvasive infrared light which reveals them allowing a higher success rate for medical procedures such as blood collection or IV placement.

 Best Practices for Venous Access in Children and the Elderly

-It is of great importance to employ age-specific procedures and devices along with the right techniques in order to ensure a successful venous access for both elderly people and children.
+It is of great importance to employ age-specific procedures and devices along with the right techniques to ensure successful venous access for both elderly people and children.
 To decrease possible complications, it’s essential to position the patient properly.
 These are major parts of optimal practices that should be taken into account when performing this procedure.

 Patient Positioning